 You could choose to share every certain number of hours (every 2 hours, every 2 1/2 hours (2.5) etc) or you could create a custom schedule.

-In the above image we have chosen to post from this profile (the one selected on the left) every Monday and Tuesday at 6am and at 6pm.
+In the above image we have chosen to post from this profile (the one selected on the left) every day of the week at 09:30am and at 02:05am.
 You could add as many post times as you wish, please keep in mind that these posts may not always fire at the exact time you set but will be accurate by a few minutes more or less.